wp-plugins/gallery-bank/readme.txt

 Gallery Bank is designed to adapt each portfolio to any situation and can be easily used on mobiles as it is a Responsive Plugin.

-***September 30, 2014: We're happy to announce that Gallery Bank reached 194,700+ plugin downloads in only 1.5 year.
+***October 6, 2014: We're happy to announce that Gallery Bank reached 197,200+ plugin downloads in only 1.5 year.
 We frequently receive positive feedback from people using our Gallery Bank Plugin for WordPress.
 Thanks so much for your support!***

 <a href="http://tech-banker.com/forum/gallery-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>